infrablocks/terraform-aws-ecs-cluster/README.md

   to AMI ID), only the root block device can be customised, using the `cluster_instance_root_block_device_size` and `cluster_instance_root_block_device_type` variables.
-* The user data template with be passed the cluster name as `cluster_name`.
+* The user data template will get the cluster name as `cluster_name`.
 If none is supplied, a default will be used.

 ### Outputs